ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 stadium.
-A team can only own one stadium at a time, and they cannot take up a residency at a different stadium while they own one if they wish to do so, they must firrst sell up as described opposite.
+A team can only own one stadium at a time, and they cannot take up a residency at a different stadium while they own one if they wish to do so, they must first sell up as described opposite.

 When a team plays at a stadium they own and wins, their winnings are increased by D3 x 10,000 gold pieces.